Meet the Team

 Since Ben joined the team, the Medical & Counselling Centre now offers UC students some therapeutic interventions to improve cognitive functioning and help them achieve their potential.

-Ben is available on Tuesdays, Thursdays and Fridays.
+Ben is available for appointments on Tuesday, Thursday and Friday.

 Disclaimer: The above information is for information purposes only, and is not designed to replace medical or counselling services.
 If you need further assistance or information, please contact the University Medical and Counselling Service on (02) 6201 2351.